Indigitous/godtools-web/README.md

 At the time of writing there is a Heroku app named "godtoolswebapp" already setup to automate the translation updates.
 Tail the Heroku logs with `heroku logs --tail --app godtoolswebapp`

+Note that there is nothing too special about using Heroku here, it's just a convenient way to periodically run a rake task (you could also, for example, use a cronjob on an existing server).